 - Salt and pepper to taste

-- Egg noodles, cooked
+- Egg noodles, cooked according to package directions

 - Season beef generously with salt and pepper.
 Put oil in the cooking pot and select browning.
 When oil begins to sizzle, brown meat in batches until all the meat is browned - do not crowd, add more oil as needed.
 Transfer meat to a plate when browned.